aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-odp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to ODP?</h2>

+WordML is a markup language used to represent documents in XML format.
+It is a subset of XML and is used to represent documents in a structured manner.
+It is used to store documents in a format that is easy to read and understand.
+ODP is a file format used by OpenOffice and LibreOffice applications.
+It is used to store presentations, spreadsheets, and other documents.
+Converting WordML to ODP allows users to view and edit documents in the OpenOffice and LibreOffice applications.

+<h2>How Aspose.Total helps for WordML to ODP Conversion?</h2>
-For a Python developer, who is trying to add a WORDML to ODP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a ODP format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from WordML to ODP.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert WORDML file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a ODP format.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate WordML documents.
+It supports a variety of features such as document conversion, document manipulation, document comparison, document protection, document printing, and more.
+It also supports a variety of document formats such as DOC, DOCX, ODT, RTF, HTML, and more.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate ODP documents.
+It supports a variety of features such as document conversion, document manipulation, document comparison, document protection, document printing, and more.
+It also supports a variety of document formats such as PPT, PPTX, ODP, PDF, and more.

+By using Aspose.Total for Python via .NET API, developers can easily convert WordML documents to ODP documents.
+It provides a simple and efficient way to automate the conversion process.
+It also provides a wide range of features to manipulate documents in different formats.

 {{% /blocks/products/pf/feature-page-summary %}}